microsoft/MIDI/get-started/midi-developers/app-developers/docs/consuming-midi-api.md

 ## Consuming from C++ without Visual Studio (using cmake or other tools)

-The C++/WinRT tool `cppwinrt.exe` will generate a standard C++ 17 header file which you can pull in and include in your project.
+The C++/WinRT tool `cppwinrt.exe` will generate a standard C++ 17 header file `Windows.Devices.Midi2.h` which you can pull in and include in your project.
 The header file projections for WinRT types outside of Windows::Devices::Midi2 are included with the Windows SDK.
-When we ship Windows MIDI Services in-box in Windows, our header file will be in the same location.
+When we ship Windows MIDI Services in-box in Windows, this API will be projected in the same way as all the others in the Windows SDK.

 First, install the Windows SDK.
 You can get the SDK from the [Windows Dev Center](https://developer.microsoft.com/windows/downloads/windows-sdk/)